QWYNG/green_day/README.md

     $ gem install green_day

 ## Usage
+login(this command stores your cookie as `cookie-store` in current dir)

+    $ bundle exec green_day login

+And create directory and spec as below.

     $ bundle exec green_day new <contest-name>

-   This command creates directory and spec.

 For example

     $ bundle exec green_day new abc150